 But years ago we added another element to our reflections.
 We decided to try

-identifying the highlights of the coming year before they happen.
-So this year we will ask ourselves the question, “If this were the end of the new year and we were reflecting back on our lives, what do we hope to see as highlights for 2022?”
+identifying the highlights of the coming year before they happened.
+So this year we will ask ourselves the question, “If this were the end of the new year and we were reflecting back on our lives, what do we hope to see as highlights for 2023?”

+This photo captures highlights from the first year we did this.
 One of the best rewards for doing this exercise is that we have a chance to share our hopes and dreams with each other, even before the year gets started!